 Applied Materials (AMAT) Received its Third Buy in a Row

-After B.Riley FBR and Needham gave Applied Materials (NASDAQ: AMAT) a Buy rating last month, the company received another Buy, this time from Susquehanna.
-Analyst Mehdi Hosseini maintained a Buy rating on Applied Materials today and set a price target of $80.00.
-The company’s shares closed last Monday at $61.71, close to its 52-week high of $64.93.
+After B.Riley FBR and Needham gave Applied Materials (NASDAQ: AMAT) a Buy rating last month, the company received another Buy, this time from KeyBanc.
+Analyst Weston Twigg maintained a Buy rating on Applied Materials today and set a price target of $86.00.
+The company’s shares closed last Monday at $65.37, close to its 52-week high of $65.68.

-According to TipRanks.com, Hosseini is a 5-star analyst with an average return of 9.6% and a 52.4% success rate.
-Hosseini covers the Consumer Goods sector, focusing on stocks such as Advanced Energy Industries, Hewlett Packard Enterprise, and Keysight Technologies.
+According to TipRanks.com, Twigg is a top 100 analyst with an average return of 28.7% and a 75.3% success rate.
+Twigg covers the Consumer Goods sector, focusing on stocks such as MKS Instruments, Lam Research, and Microchip.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Applied Materials with a $69.12 average price target, representing a 10.0% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Applied Materials with a $70.47 average price target, implying an 8.5% upside from current levels.
 In a report issued on February 2, Deutsche Bank also upgraded the stock to Buy.

 See today’s analyst top recommended stocks >>